The electric Mercedes-Benz EQ Silver Arrow is retro quick

 There's no shortage of electric concept cars based on vehicles of the past.
 But that's doesn't mean I'm any less excited about the Mercedes-Benz EQ Silver Arrow.
 Based on the W 125 Benz from 1937, the single-seater concept car looks like its ready for a driver with goggles and leather helmet.

 During an event at Pebble Beach, Mercedes-Benz unveiled the sportscar that combines retro design combined with current and future technology.
 The EV has an 80kWh battery pack that's good for about 248 miles before needing a recharge.
 The vehicle has 750 horsepower from the nearly silent electric powertrain.
-But, if you miss the roar of an engine, you can pipe in the sound of a Formula 1 Silver Arrow or Mercedes-AMG V8.
+But, if you miss the roar of an engine, you can pipe in the sound of a Formula 1 Silver Arrow, Mercedes-AMG V8 or weird alien sounds.

 While going fast shouldn't be too tough of a problem for the EQ Silver Arrow, while slowing down the brakes get a bit of help from two extendible rear spoilers.
 They act as air brakes creating wind resistance.